|Yemen ©FAO/Rosetta Messori|

 In the United States, after a long period of sporadic interest, notably during the 1930’s Dust Bowl, the USDA Interagency Working Group on Agroforestry in 1996 took on the issue of institutionalization.
 Its work and subsequent follow-up reports led to the adoption of the 2011-2016 Strategic Framework, which seeks to (1) increase use of agroforestry by landowners and communities, (2) advance the understanding of, and tools for, applying agroforestry and (3) incorporate agroforestry into an all-lands approach to conservation and economic development.

 In 2001, in Europe, tree-based intercropping systems were accepted for access to funding support from the Common Agricultural Policy (CAP) of the European Union.
 In 2004, the European Commission launched Article 44 for support to agroforestry.
-In the new CAP of 2014, agroforestry is seen as a solution to enhance biodiversity on farms and also as a mean to improve forest areas and rural development.
-It therefore provides funding for establishment and maintenance agroforestry practices to this effect.
+In the new CAP for 2023-2027, agroforestry is listed as one of the principal agricultural practices that could be supported by eco-schemes; a new instrument in the CAP to support the transition towards sustainable food systems.

 Australia and New Zealand are also recognizing the diverse benefits of agroforestry, or farm forestry.
 Through their respective programs, Landcare and the Sustainable Farming Fund, growing trees on farms is seen as a way to gear agricultural practices towards a more sustainable path, notably with agroforestry projects.